troe27/UU-GWAS06/docs/index.md

 ### 2-1 The eye lens, crystallins and cataracts

 The lens of the eye is an avascular transparent structure situated behind the iris whose primary role is to focus incoming light onto retina.
 The transparency of the lens is essential for normal vision and conditions that cause an opacity of the lens lead to diseases called cataracts (panel A below).
-The predominant proteins in the lens are crystallins that are divided in two superfamilies alpha and beta-gamma; alpha and beta family members are further classified based on their acidic or basic character (panel B below).
+The predominant proteins in the lens are crystallins that are divided in two superfamilies, alpha and beta-gamma; alpha and beta family members are further classified based on their acidic or basic character (panel B below).
 The genes for several members of the beta family, including the gene that we will focus on, _CRYBA4_, form a gene cluster on chromosome 22 (panel C, from Wiston G., _Hum.
 Genomics_, 2012, 6(1)).
 Mutations in _CRYBA4_, have been associated with different forms of congenital cataracts.

 ![int_fig1](figures/Introduction_Figure-1.png)